 The Cavalier King Charles Spaniel is a very popular breed that is known as a wonderful family dog who is a very loving and affectionate companion.
 Unfortunately, however, a long history of inbreeding has, in some opinions, made this breed less sharp.

 This breed is often praised for their loyalty and ferocity.
 There’s no denying this breed has a lot going for it.
-Power and devotion have often caused owners to overlook a Rottweiler’s general intelligence, which it turns out, does not rank the highest.
-Rottweiler’s tend to have bad memories and difficulty concentrating.
+Power and devotion have often caused owners to overlook a Rottweiler’s general intelligence, which, it turns out, does not rank the highest.
+Rottweilers tend to have bad memories and difficulty concentrating.

 The Scottish Terrier is a small dog with a big personality!
 This pup is not short on energy or spunk.
 This spunk, however, can oftentimes be translated into defiant and stubborn behavior that makes them very difficult to train.
 They are known for standing their ground against their owner’s wishes.

 The Saint Bernard is the definition of a gentle giant.
 This large dog can weigh well over one hundred pounds and is known for being very calm and wonderful with children.
 With that being said, they can be quite independent and are not necessarily quick to obey commands.

 Chihuahuas are notoriously difficult, and it’s usually because the breed just has a stubborn streak.
-They like to think they are pack leaders, and will take ownership of the house if you give them the opportunity.
-They are known to bark, and known to show possessive behaviors if they are not trained properly from the time they are puppies.
+They like to think they are pack leaders and will take ownership of the house if you give them the opportunity.
+They are known to bark and known to show possessive behaviors if they are not trained properly from the time they are puppies.

 Like English Mastiffs, the Bullmastiff is also a breed that’s stubborn and not necessarily one of the dumbest dog breeds.
 The parent breeds of the Bullmastiff (Bulldog and Mastiff) both make our list of the top ten least intelligent dogs.

-This breed is very intelligent, but their stubborn streak will mean that traditional obedience training is going to be a headache, and you’ll need to be extremely consistent.
-They get bored very quickly, and will respond in a slow manner when given commands.
+This breed is very intelligent, but their stubborn streak will mean that traditional obedience training is going to be a headache and must be extremely consistent.
+They get bored very quickly and will respond in a slow manner when given commands.

 Old English Sheepdog

 Old English Sheepdogs are loveable fluffy bunches of fur.
 They are indeed intelligent, but like the Pyrenees, they bore easily and tire quickly of routine commands.
-You’ll need to start obedience training early, and stay consistent if you want your dog to be well-adjusted.
+You need to start obedience training early and stay consistent if you want your dog to be well-adjusted.

 Their feelings can get hurt though, so you need to have a good balance of being firm with commands but not overly critical and harsh.
-Pugs make great family companions (even the odd-looking ones), you’ll just need to spend more time training them without losing your patience.
+Pugs make great family companions (even odd-looking ones).
+Owners just need to spend more time training them without losing their patience.

 Basic obedience training should be consistent and firm, accompanied by high-value rewards and praise for a job well done.
-They can have a stubborn streak, but pushing them too assertively is not the answer as you’ll likely have an even more difficult pup on your hands at that point.
+They can have a stubborn streak, but pushing them too assertively is not the answer, as you may likely have an even more difficult pup on your hands at that point.

 Frenchies are sweet family companions that have a rowdy stubborn streak.
-While they are more intelligent than their English Bulldog cousins, you’ll still spend more time training this breed than you would a Golden Retriever pup.
+While they are more intelligent than their English Bulldog cousins, owners will spend more time training this breed than other breeds like a Golden Retriever pup.

-The Maltese is actually a very intelligent breed, and not one of the dumbest dog breeds in our opinion.
+The Maltese is actually a very intelligent breed and not a low-intelligence dog breed.
 However, they have learned over time how to manipulate their owners into getting what they want.
-They are not always food motivated, but do well with positive praise and should not be overcorrected during training sessions.
+They are not always food motivated but do well with positive praise and should not be overcorrected during training sessions.

-The Lhasa Apso is intelligent, confident and courageous.
+The Lhasa Apso is intelligent, confident, and courageous.
 They are also stubborn and will quickly lose interest in basic obedience training.
 They are quick learners as long as you can actually capture and hold their attention.

-While Bull Terriers can be stubborn and independent, they also live to please their owner and will excel with a master that is present and consistent with training and positive reinforcement techniques.
+While Bull Terriers can be stubborn and independent, they also live to please their owner.
+They excel with an owner that is present and consistent with training and positive reinforcement techniques.
 Bull Terriers absolutely love their toys, but they are known to tear them to shreds, so make sure you have a few toys that can withstand some damage.